 2. Adding a case

-Although if you still want to commit this crime in order to protect against external forces, you can get a transparent case.
-Here’s a pretty good one for the XR iPhone.
+If you so badly need a case, however, you can always go for a transparent one.
+Here’s a pretty good one for the iPhone XR.
 And if you’re someone who doesn’t feel a thing for transparent cases, you can always opt for contrasting cases.

 That said, let’s see for whom every color is meant to be.
 I’m just going to assume certain points since colors are the least objective.

 Appears clean, and sometimes flashy

 Can catch dirt easily, imprinting a yellowish stain at the back.

 iPhone XR Color: Black

 Who is it for?: People who don’t care about the appearance of their phones.
 Also, people who love black.
 Apparently, there’s a separate, strong fanbase for the color black.

 Won’t show stains easily.

 Not the best choice if you want to flaunt your new XR.